fedebotu/optimal-control-exercises/README.md

 controls; dynamic programming; sufficient conditions for optimality
 - [Lecture 5](#lecture-5): _The Hamilton-Jacobi-Bellman equation_: HJB equations; viscosity solutions of the HJB equation
 - [Lecture 6](#lecture-6): _The Linear Quadratic Regulator_: LQR problems

+### Note
+The book is part of coursework for the Optimal Control course from professor Donghwan Lee at KAIST.
+Many exercises are taken from Liberzon's book, but not all of them - and many are not in order as well.
+I could not find a solution manual at the time, but searching in Google with certain keywords helped for some of the exercises.
+If you would like to improve the repo, please read the [Feedback](#mailbox_with_mail-feedback) section!

+The version of the text is the following:

+[1] D. Liberzon, Calculus of Variations and Optimal Control Theory: A Concise Introduction.
+Princeton ; Oxford: Princeton University Press, 2012.

 ## 🖼️ Examples
 <p align="center">